yearn/brownie-strategy-mix/README.md

 # Yearn Strategy Brownie Mix

+## Strategy

+This repo contains a strategy for [Morpho protocol](https://morpho.xyz/) on Ethereum mainnet.
+The strategy supplies the `want` token to Morpho protocol.
+If the protocol can find a match from the borrowing side it connects two sides for a peer-to-peer deal providing [better APY for both sides](https://docs.morpho.xyz/start-here/how-it-works).
+Otherwise, the liquidity is supplied to the underlying protocol, currently, only Compound, which provides lower APY and reward tokens COMP which are swapped for `want` token using ySwap.
+There is also a fallback option to use Sushi v2 or Uniswap v2 if ySwap is not set.
+When a new borrower comes in, he is matched with the highest liquidity supplier.
+This flow goes until the full p2p liquidity is matched or all provided gas is used.

 ## What you'll find here

 - Basic Solidity Smart Contract for creating your own Yearn Strategy ([`contracts/Strategy.sol`](contracts/Strategy.sol))